LafColITS/moodle-local_course_merge/README.md

 ### Templates

 The plugin allows the site administrator to define naming conventions for created courses.
 These are defined using a series of regular expressions.
-See the settings page itself for examples.
+See the [plugin wiki](https://github.com/LafColITS/moodle-local_course_merge/wiki) for examples.

 Acknowledgements
 ----------------